 One 2019 study found that diabetes was associated with a 1.25 to 1.9-fold increase in cognitive impairment and dementia.
 Another 2019 study suggests that diabetes and prediabetes are associated with accelerated cognitive impairment.

-Well-established links to the development of Alzheimer’s and other forms of dementia include cardiovascular diseases such as cerebrovascular disease as well as risk factors for cardiovascular diseases such as hypertension and diabetes.
+Well-established links to the development of Alzheimer’s and other causes of dementia include cardiovascular diseases such as cerebrovascular disease as well as risk factors for cardiovascular diseases such as hypertension and diabetes.
 Cerebrovascular disease and Alzheimer’s disease share risk factors in addition to overlapping neuropathology.

 One study found that elevated blood pressure in midlife was associated with the development of neuritic plaques and neurofibrillary tangles present in Alzheimer’s disease.
 Another study demonstrated that the use of antihypertensive drugs was associated with a lower incidence of Alzheimer’s disease.